 WHO CAN USE THE SHRUTI BOX?

-The Shruti Box requires neither tuning nor advanced playing technique.
-Therefore, it is suitable for both musical beginners and professional musicians, teachers, therapists, and performers.It produces a pleasant natural acoustic carpet for any type of work and allows you to stay focused on singing, speaking, watching or moving while being played.
+The Shruti Box requires neither tuning nor elaborate playing technique.
+Thus, it is suitable for musical beginners as well as professional musicians, teachers, therapists and performers.It produces a pleasant natural acoustic carpet for any type of work and allows you to stay focused on singing, speaking, watching or moving while being played.

 The Shruti box was developed from the European harmonium, which was brought to India by missionaries in the 19th century.It is also called surpeti and is traditionally used mainly for vocal accompaniment of folk or religious music.

 Its lack of a keyboard makes it a pure drone instrument.
-Drones continuously emit single or multiple notes, the uninterrupted presence of which creates an open sound space.
+Drones continuously emit single or multiple notes whose uninterrupted presence creates an open sound space.

 This space can be filled with melodies or other musical structures.
 The idea of drone is an essential part of Indian music.